-Taking time for yourself does not mean you’re exercising society avoidance.
+Taking time for yourself does not mean you’re exercising societal avoidance.

 These self-care tips will allow your peace and sanity to become a priority.

-Personally, I believe women, especially Black women have mastered the art of maximizing their time, putting everyone else’s need before our own.
-How many times have work, children, family, significant others, church and philanthropy taken up all your time and energy?
-This superwoman theory that we can do it all, at all costs has many sufferings from stress, depression, fatigue, anxiety and the fear of missing out (FOMO).
-If this is you, it’s time to put some self-care tips in motion.
+Women, especially Black women, have mastered maximizing their time and putting everyone else’s needs first.
+How often have work, children, family, significant others, church, and philanthropy taken up all your time and energy?
+This superwoman theory that we can do it all at all costs has many sufferings from stress, depression, fatigue, anxiety, and the fear of missing out.
+If this is you, it’s time to implement some self-care tips.

-I’m not sure why eating chicken, waffles, eggs, potatoes and drinking bottomless champagne infused orange juice between the hours of 11 a.m. – 2 p.m. makes people so happy, but it does.
+I’m not sure why eating chicken, waffles, eggs, and potatoes and drinking bottomless champagne-infused orange juice between 11 a.m. and 2 p.m. makes people so happy, but it does.
 There is no scientific reason for this.
 No stats to report.
 Just do it.

-Many suggest meditation as a way to disconnect, but that doesn’t work for me.
-Dancing, singing, cleaning and decluttering do.
-So, on Saturdays, my neighbors hear off-pitch Beyoncé verses, emotional gorging of SZA and a little ratchetness from Megan The Stallion and Saweetie.
+Many suggest meditation to disconnect, but that doesn’t work for me.
+Dancing, singing, cleaning, and decluttering do.
+So, on Saturdays, my neighbors hear off-pitch Beyonce verses, emotional gorging of SZA, and a little ratchetness from Megan The Stallion and Saweetie.

 Workouts can be more therapeutic than you think.
-Rather you get your blood pumping through cardio, weights, yoga or TRX, devoting 30 – 60 minutes a day to your mind and body will help prevent stress and promote focus and weight-loss.
-If possible, turn off notifications on your phone or use a separate device to listen to music to avoid any distractions.
-Check out these Cincinnati Black trainers.
+Getting your blood pumping through cardio, weights, yoga, or TRX and devoting 30 to 60 minutes daily to your mind and body will help prevent stress and promote focus and weight loss.
+If possible, turn off notifications on your phone or use a separate device to listen to music to avoid distractions.
+Check out these Cincinnati Black trainers to start your journey.

-Just because you aren’t booked, doesn’t mean you need to become busy.
-The only way self-care works is if you actually take the time to practice.
-Learn to say no to friends, family and even your job if it means keeping your sanity.
-I would distance yourself from negative people.
+Just because you aren’t booked doesn’t mean you must become busy.
+The only way self-care works is if you take the time to practice.
+Learn to say no to friends, family, and even your job if it means keeping your sanity.
+I would distance myself from negative people.

 I challenge myself to read one book a month.
-It allows my mind to constructively wonder into a reality that is not mine.
+It allows my mind to wander into a reality that is not mine constructively.
 Here are some Cincinnati Black authors you may like.

-Basically, you can find any and everything online now.
-Calm your mind and watch your favorite TV shows rather current or from childhood.
+You can find any and everything online now.
+Calm your mind and watch your favorite current or childhood TV shows.
 Grab your snacks and find movies and TV series with strong characters of interest.
-A couple of my favorites are Imposters and She’s Gotta Have It.
+A couple of my favorites are Imposters, and She’s Gotta Have It.
 Add these Black Netflix movies and series to your watch list.

 Frequently Asked Questions About Self-Care and Mental Health